Live Like You Were Dying (song)

-"Live Like You Were Dying" is a song recorded by American country music artist Tim McGraw, and was the lead single from his eighth album of the same name (2004).
+"Live Like You Were Dying" is a song recorded by American country music singer Tim McGraw, and was the lead single from his eighth album of the same name (2004).
 It was written by the songwriting team of Tim Nichols and Craig Wiseman.
 The duo crafted the song based on family and friends who learned of illnesses (cancers), and how they often had a new perspective on life upon learning that they had limited time remaining.
 They decided to write a song based on the concept, hoping that it might inspire someone in such a situation.
 The song's lyrics center on experiencing life to its fullest, while also becoming a better person.

 Released in June 2004 as the lead single from the album, the song became an enormous success in the U.S. It spent seven weeks atop of the Billboard country music charts; the magazine later ranked it the biggest country song of the year.
 "Live Like You Were Dying" won several awards, including Single of the Year and Song of the Year at the 2004 Country Music Association Awards and at the 2004 Academy of Country Music Awards and the 2004 Grammy Award for Best Country Song.
 The music video, directed by Sherman Halsey, was nominated for Video of the Year at the 2004 Academy of Country Music Awards.
 It has sold over two million copies in the U.S.

 Content

-"Live Like You Were Dying" tells the story of a man in his early forties who gets the news that he has an unspecified, life-threatening illness (most likely cancer of some variety).
-He experiences a profound shift in perspective on what's most important in life.
-The message is to live life to the fullest and do things that he had always wanted to do, such as skydiving, mountain climbing, fishing, and bull riding.
-He also says that he became a better husband and friend.
-He talks about how going fishing with his dad stopped being an imposition and how he finally, after reading the Bible, took a long hard look at his life and past, giving new consideration to what he might have done differently had he had this perceptive earlier.
+"Live Like You Were Dying" tells the story of a man in his early forties who gets the news that he has a life-threatening illness.
+He experiences a profound shift in perspective on what is most important in life.

 This song is often associated with McGraw's father, Tug McGraw, who was hospitalized with a brain tumor on March 12, 2003.
 It was revealed that he had cancer.
 He died on January 5, 2004.